 Belgrano – large peaceful residential barrio in northern Buenos Aires

 Boedo – working class neighborhood named after Mariano Boedo, a leading figure in the Argentine independence movement, Tango festivals, cafés, cultural centers, theaters, pubs, street art, and restaurants

-Congreso – dense downtown area, Theatro Liceol, Confiteria El Molino art nouveau café, Plaza de la Republica housing the legislative branch of government and the Obelisk, a national historical monument and icon
+Congreso – dense downtown area, Theatro Liceol, Confiteria El Molino art nouveau café, Plaza de la Republica housing the legislative branch of government and the Obelisk, a historical monument and national icon.